GisellaBella/lightening-taks-chrome-extension/README.md

 	   ]
 }

-3. 19x19px PNG file (icon for our extension)
+	3. Create an extension icon- a 19x19px PNG file.
-4. We’ll need an HTML page to show when a user clicks our Browser Action, so we’ll create a popup.html file.
+	4. Create an HTML page to show when a user clicks our Browser Action, so we’ll create a popup.html file.

 		<!doctype html>
 		<html>